siddhartha-gadgil/Superficial/CATG2020/content/details.md

 ##### Timings and Venues

-The official timings are for now Tuesday and Thursday 9:00 - 10:00 in LH-3, __but they may change__.

-As this is a `1:3` credit course, we will meet an average of 1 hour a week.
+The official timings are for now Monday-Wednesday, Friday 9:00 - 10:00 in LH-3/LH-5.As this is a `1:3` credit course, we will meet an average of 1 hour a week.
 Initially we will meet more often.
 As the projectors in the Department are in bad shape, the venue may have to be shifted.

-The first meeting will be in LH-3 either on Tuesday, January 7, 2020 or Wednesday, January 8, 2020.
-Subsequent meetings will be co-ordinated through the outlook e-mail group `CATG2020`.
+The first meeting will be in LH-3 either on Friday, January 10, 2020 (though this may be shifted to LH-5 based on functioning of projectors).
+Subsequent meetings will be co-ordinated through the outlook e-mail group `CATG2020` at IISc.